ciaranm/cp2015-subgraph-isomorphism/README.md

  * Run the experiments: run 'make TIMEOUT=100000' inside the experiments/ directory.
 (This will take a loooooong time.
-If a timeout is not specified, 100s is used instead, which should finish within a few days.)
+If a timeout is not specified, 100s is used instead, which should finish within a few days, but which may cause the charts in the paper to look strange.)

  * Copy experiments/results/*.data into the paper/ directory, to replace our experimental results with your own.